kolomanschaft/mm-easybank/README.md

 **mm-easybank** is such an extension for the austrian online bank **EasyBank**.

-**NOTE: This extension can only be used in Beta versions of MoneyMoney**

 For security reasons MoneyMoney only lets you use signed extensions.
-This extension **does not** have a signature.
-However you can stil use it by deactivating the signature check, but this can only be done in Beta-Versions of MoneyMoney.
+The extension in `master` may not have a valid signature.
+Therefore you can only use it with Beta versions of MoneyMoney which allow you to deactivate code signature checks.
+If you don't want to use a Beta, check out the _releases_ section to find the latest signed release.

 ## Installation

-### Get a Beta Version

-For reasons explained above this extension only works with Beta Versions of MoneyMoney.
-To get a Beta version activate the flag _Participate in beta tests and display pre-release versions_ in the general preferences.

 ### Install the extension

+* Go to _releases_ and download the latest signed release of this extension
-* Open MoneyMoney and open the preferences (`Cmd + ,`)
+* Open MoneyMoney
-* In the _Extensions_ tab deactivate the flag _Verify digital signatures of extensions_
 * Select from the menu *Help > Show Database in Finder*
 * Take the file `EasyBank.lua` from this Repo and place it in the `Extensions` folder
 * A new account type _EasyBank_ should instantly show up in the _Add account_ dialog.

+### Installing a development version

+If you want to use the development version from `master` you have to use a Beta Version of MoneyMoney for reasons explained above.
+To get the latest Beta activate the flag _Participate in beta tests and display pre-release versions_ in the general preferences.

+#### Deactivate Code Signatures

+* Open MoneyMoney and open the preferences (`Cmd + ,`)
+* In the _Extensions_ tab deactivate the flag _Verify digital signatures of extensions_